eudoxia0/eudoxia0.github.io/article/_posts/2023-01-16-how-australs-linear-type-checker-works.md

 # The Algorithm, In Prose

-Putting all of this together, we can now describe the linearity checking algorithm.
+Putting all the previous rules together, we can now describe the linearity checking algorithm.

 For simplicity, I'll describe the narrow case, where we consider one variable at